 A. Strong financial metrics as measured by A.M.
 Best ratings, S&P ratings, Lloyd’s market ratings (as applicable), Policyholder Surplus and financial ratio tests;

 B. Strong investment and/or history in flood reinsurance;

-F. Amount of limit that the transformer reinsurer can facilitate and overall support of NFIP reinsurance placements; and
+E. Amount of capacity offered and overall support of NFIP reinsurance placements.

 l.
 An indication that the procurement is covered by this Agreement.